 Learn ‘who’ command in Linux and related files.
-Understand its usage, different options and scenarios in which command can be useful.
+Understand its usage, different options, and scenarios in which command can be useful.

-- Provide information of logged in users
+- Provide information about logged-in users

 - List dead processes